 CMAM was endorsed in 2007 by the World Health Organisation, the World Food Programme, the United Nations Children Fund and the UN Standing Committee on Nutrition as the recommended paradigm for treating starvation.
 Since then, treatment coverage has increased from around 5% to over 70%; with vastly improved cure rates and cost effectiveness; and death rates cut fivefold (Collins et al, 2006).
 The first CMAM programmes began in Malawi, Sudan and Ethiopia and they have now reached a total of 65 countries.
 In 2016, nearly 4 million children received life-saving treatment through CMAM programmes (UNICEF, 2017).

 The stunning success of CMAM has created a mass market for RUTF given that the product is central to the new approach.
-Realising the potential for this new market to not only treat, but also prevent malnutrition, Steve established VALID Nutrition – with the aim of manufacturing affordable and highly nutritious foods exclusively in developing countries, for all those who need them.
+Realising the potential for this new market to not only treat, but also prevent malnutrition, Steve established a factory in Malawi – with the aim of manufacturing affordable and highly nutritious foods exclusively in developing countries, for all those who need them.

-The company intends to do this in a sustainable manner, through a demand-driven, commercial model of supply that simultaneously drives change in how aid is delivered, as well as fostering social and economic development within local societies.
 To maximise our developmental impact, we source ingredients from indigenous small-holder farmers and local suppliers.
-We are also well advanced in developing a range of new Ready-to-Use Food (RUF) recipes to tackle other forms of malnutrition (such as chronic malnutrition, also called “hidden hunger”), made exclusively from locally available crops, thereby reducing the product cost and consequently, the treatment cost per child.
+We are also well advanced in developing a range of new Ready-to-Use Food (RUF) recipes to tackle various forms of malnutrition (such as chronic malnutrition), made exclusively from locally available crops, thereby reducing the product cost and consequently, the treatment cost per child.
 Local sourcing brings major advantages in terms of food security and critically, a developmental multiplier effect to local economies.